Chapter May: En Route

 Although most of the breakfast food are the same among the inns and hotels we stayed in, I am glad there’s always fruits like blueberries, grapes, and strawberries, which are expensive here in the Philippines.
 This was my first breakfast in the U.S. at Hampton Inn & Suites.
 You know?
 The coffee, tea and hot chocolate station is separate from the breakfast buffet station that they close off with doors.
 Thus, the guests could still have coffee any time they wish to.
 Isn’t that wonderful?

 One morning, we trooped to Wilmette, IL to have breakfast at Walker Bros.
 The Original Pancake House.
 We had a German pancake, shown below, and many more.
-Like eggs!
+Like eggs, of course!

 Before we left for the airport, we had Japanese food at Akai Hana.
 Also in Wilmette.
 I had this delicious Beef Teriyaki Combo.
 But it’s oh-so-filling!